sarvan13/CVPong/README.md

 ### Double Trouble
 **Only in the `Beta/GameV2` version**
 Here all 4 walls have paddles.
 Your left hand controls the top paddle and your right hand controls the right paddle.
 Keep your hands upright as rotating them will confuse the game as to which hand is which if they aren't straight.
 On the keyboard you control both paddles at once with the up and down arrows, that is the top and right paddle lose their individuality and now only work as one.

-## Game Notes
-Unfortunately I was not able to keep the Mac I borrowed for the entire week so I wasn't able to test some things on other platforms.
-One thing that I think could be impacted by this is the closed and open hand detection.
-I have a feeling that the resolution of the camera will impact whether my threshold I have set here.
-The threshold is quite robust on my 2018 Surface Book but you might need to move your hand slightly farther away from the camera for this if your resolution is higher than mine.

 ## Physics
 ### Background (Feel free to skip)